 We thought it would be a close election, but we were way off: Our co-workers overwhelmingly voted against unionizing by a 3 to 1 margin.
-The total score was 13 for, 43 against.
+The total score was

 It was devastating — and at first the loss was difficult to comprehend.

 Why would they vote against the union, I wondered.
 But the real question was why they would vote for it after everything they had endured.
 Over the course of nearly two months, the union had been presented as a corrupt, divisive entity that would siphon dues while guaranteeing nothing.
 And who could truly understand the supposedly vast complexities of the union constitution?
 Who would want to risk being sued, and possibly fined, by the big scary greedy union?